 What is Nesting?

-Nesting is the process of placing parts of your design as efficiently as possible to save on production materials.
+Nesting is the process of placing your design as efficiently as possible to save on production materials.

 How this works in EasySIGN is best explained with an example of a production file with many objects which needs to be produced.
-The following worksheet contains a variety of objects that need to be cut from the same vinyl color.
+The following worksheet contains a collection of bottle openers that need to be printed and cutted.

 1. Block nesting